marcoslin/angularAMD/README.md

 ** `.animation` is not covered in unit test for now

-## 3rd Party AngularJS Modules
+### 3rd Party AngularJS Modules

-A wrapper is required to load 3rd party modules created using standard `angular.module` syntax that defines all the modules that needs to be loaded and it's dependencies.
-Remember that you must have called `.getAlternateAngular()` during [Bootstrapping](#bootstrapping) in order for this to work.

-After all the dependencies has been loaded, run `ngAMD.processQueue()`:
+A wrapper is required to load 3rd party modules created using standard `angular.module` statement.
+If you have called `.getAlternateAngular()` during [Bootstrapping](#bootstrapping), `angularAMD` will queue up all the modules created for later processing.
+When all the dependencies are loaded, `.processQueue()` will go through all the queued up modules and copying them into current app using `app.register`:

 ```Javascript
 define(['app', 'ui-bootstrap'], function (app) {